 Egyptian cuisine consists mostly of dishes with fish, chicken, or beef.
-As the majority of the country is Muslim, you will not see pork being served on hotel buffets or find it in regular supermarkets.
-There is a pork restaurant and shop, however, in Dahab mall in Hadaba, and some restaurants have an option on their menu, but often lack availability.
+As the majority of the country is Muslim, you will not see pork being served in hotel buffets or find it in regular supermarkets.
+There is a pork restaurant and shop, however, in Dahab Mall in Hadaba, and some restaurants have an option on their menu but often lack availability.

 Some typical Egyptian dishes are: